 The ventilator can perform non-invasive ventilation with a standard dual limb circuit.
 Leak compensation should be turned on when using this feature.
 To turn leak compensation on, use the touch screen control displayed in the Ventilator Set-Up Screen.
+See Chapter 6 for Infant Non-invasive ventilation.

-Non invasive ventilation requires the use of a snug fitting mask with no bleed holes.
+Noninvasive ventilation requires the use of a snug fitting mask with no bleed holes.
 Excessive leaks around the mask may result in false triggering of the ventilator or assertion of disconnect alarms.